Updated September 2022

 - Amerasian immigrants

-- Trafficking survivors
+- Certain trafficking survivors

 - Iraqi or Afghan special immigrant status